streamlink/streamlink/docs/plugin_matrix.rst

                         - rsi.ch
 teamliquid              - teamliquid.net     Yes   --
                         - tl.net
-teleclubzoom            teleclubzoom.ch      Yes   No    Streams are geo-restricted to Switzerland. telefe                  telefe.com           No    Yes   Streams are geo-restricted to Argentina. tf1                     - tf1.fr             Yes   No    Streams may be geo-restricted to France.
+telefe                  telefe.com           No    Yes   Streams are geo-restricted to Argentina. tf1                     - tf1.fr             Yes   No    Streams may be geo-restricted to France.
                         - lci.fr